mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 **Other examples of GPDs helping the ideation process**

+NOTE - TO DEVELOP AFTER MORE ANALYSIS OF VIDEO DATA.
 The use of GDPs to scaffold the ideation process was a common pattern used by X of the Y sessions analysed.

 In summary, some GDPs allow the spacial exploration of design in a way that suits being mapped onto paper, or onto graphical software which allows for a similar sketching experience.